Cherreads

 "Well, isn't this a lively little reunion?"
 Travis remarked dryly, his gaze scanning the small group.
 "How come no one bothered inviting me to the pity party?"

-"Of course I did, Twerp," Travis replied, ruffling her hair gently but feigning indifference.
+"Of course I did, Twerp," Travis replied, ruffling his hair gently but feigning indifference.
 "Someone's gotta keep you out of trouble."

 Celestia plopped down beside Obsidian, barely sparing the tense atmosphere a glance as her fingers danced across her PSP.
 "So, what's the plan?" she asked nonchalantly, her eyes fixed on the screen.
 "Hide, run, or sit here like ducks waiting to be roasted?"